COSI reopening sparks excitement for long-awaited exploration

 Drinking without the booze: Zero-proof drinks continue to be popular at bars, restaurants

-As the "sober curious" craze continues to spill over to bars and restaurants across the country, Columbus residents are partaking in the rise of nonalcoholic offerings.
+As the "sober curious" craze continues to spill over to bars and restaurants across the country, Columbus establishments are joining in on the rise of nonalcoholic offerings.

 With local establishments such as DEMARK, VASO Rooftop Lounge, Watershed Kitchen & Bar and others adding alcohol-free options, patrons are basking in the growing shift to zero-proof spirits and prime "mocktails."